lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    context(s) is(are) known by both ends before transmission.

    A context is composed of a set of rules that are referenced by Rule IDs (identifiers).
-A rule contains an ordered list of the fields descriptions containing à field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
+A rule contains an ordered list of the fields descriptions containing a field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
 Target Value indicates the value that can be expected.
    TV can also be a list of values.
 A Matching Operator (MO) is